Altinn/altinn-platform/services/promrule-to-azpromrulegroup/README.md

     alt Object is marked for deletion
         alt Object has our finalizer
             ThisController->> Azure: Delete PrometheusRuleGroup(s)
-            alt Successfully deleted all external PrometheusRuleGroup(s)
+            alt Successfully deleted all PrometheusRuleGroup(s)
                 ThisController->> ThisController: Remove finalizer from Object
                 ThisController->> K8s: Update Object
-            else Did not Successfully delete all external resources ThisController->> ThisController: Requeue the request
+            else Did not Successfully delete all PrometheusRuleGroup(s) ThisController->> ThisController: Requeue the request
             end
         else Object does not have our finalizer